Contradicting 13 of the most clichéd “best travel tips and tricks” we hear too often, with alternative tips that will help you travel better.

 ✓ Be wary of strangers who approach you for no good reason

-Wherever you travel, be careful with surprisingly friendly individuals who speak surprisingly good English.
-You may be in for some negative surprises otherwise.
+Wherever you travel, be careful of surprisingly friendly individuals who speak surprisingly good English.

 We’ve heard countless stories like this from all over the world and there are undoubtedly many more out there from travelers who are too embarrassed to admit it.

-To avoid being scammed or robbed in similar situations, give overly-friendy and surprisingly-fluent strangers the opposite of the benefit of the doubt (the detriment of the trust?).
+To avoid similar situations, give overly-friendly and surprisingly-fluent strangers the opposite of the benefit of the doubt (the detriment of the trust?).
 Either that or politely turn them away.
 Yes, there’s a chance they’re honest, but it’s not worth the risk.

 Always wear sunscreen

 Do they not have any better tips than that?

 And do they assume we live deep in caves and have never used sunscreen before?